The art of fire-making is something that everyone can learn.

-You don’t have to be a manly man or even a man to know how to start a fire without matches.
+Plus, you don’t have to be a manly man or even a man to know how to start a fire without matches – anyone can do it!
 Knowing how to start a fire is a useful skill for human beings of either sex.

-Let’s face it, you never know when you may find yourself a castaway on a deserted island, or the victim of soggy matches because a bear has thrown your camping supplies into a babbling brook.
+Let’s face it, you never know when you may find yourself a castaway on a deserted island, or the victim of soggy matches because an overzealous bear has thrown your camping supplies into a babbling brook.

 The Art of Fire Making